Sherman5A/apple-silicon/report/report.md

 fully completing the move transfer by late 2007 [@jobs-intel.
 As seen in Table 4, Intel processors at the time were very competitive in productivity, an area that Apple targetted heavily.
-New MacBooks and iMacs would use the dual-core Core Duo, a large imrpovement on single-core Pentium-M. Anandtech [-@core-duo] states, 'for a notebook processor, the Core Duo will be nothing short of amazing for professionals.
+New MacBooks and iMacs would use the dual-core Core Duo, a large improvement on single-core Pentium-M. Anandtech [-@core-duo] states, 'for a notebook processor, the Core Duo will be nothing short of amazing for professionals.
 Looking at the performance improvements offered everywhere from media encoding to 3D rendering, you're going to be able to do a lot more on your notebook than you originally thought possible'.
 Developments in mobile processors expanded the capabilities of MacBooks to equal their desktop equivalents.
-Similary to PowerPC, relations with Intel started to strain.
+Similarly to PowerPC, relations with Intel started to strain.
 First, Apple desired to use Intel modems in their smartphones;
 however, in 2017 Intel's modems suffered technical issues, requiring multiple redesigns, delaying the project, missing deadlines, and